amandaguglieri/hackinglife/docs/shodan.md

 ```

-## Example: shodan for enumerationç
+## Example: shodan for enumeration

 [Content from Pentesting notes](penetration-testing-process.md):